huggingface/blog/cosmopedia.md

 <em>Figure 1.
 Datasets on Hugging Face hub with the tag synthetic.</em>
 </p>

-However, this is not another blog post on generating synthetic instruction-tuning datasets, a subject that the community is already extensively exploring.
-Our focus is on scaling from a **few thousand** to **millions** of samples that can be used for **pre-training LLMs from scratch**, presenting a unique set of challenges.
-This blog post is a follow-up to our first introductory blog to the world of synthetic datasets [TODO: add a link to Daniel’s blog].
+However, this is not another blog post on generating synthetic instruction-tuning datasets, a subject the community is already extensively exploring.
+We focus on scaling from a **few thousand** to **millions** of samples that can be used for **pre-training LLMs from scratch**.
+This presents a unique set of challenges.

 ## Why Cosmopedia?